yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `noop` {#manager.noop}

-**Note**: This command is introduced in the upcoming v0.4 and currently requires the nightly build.

 If you want to disable certain preset keybindings without rewriting the entire `keymap`, you can use the virtual `noop` command.

 For example, to disable the default keybinding of <kbd>g</kbd> ⇒ <kbd>c</kbd>, use: